magicbuttonlabs/website/approach-content.md

 **04. Handoff**
 - One-liner (2-pager): We transfer ownership to your team — packaged, ready to run.
 No surprises left.
-- Description: We transfer ownership to your team — formally packaging the solution and closing the gaps that help them run it: recordings, walkthroughs, final touches.
+- Description: We transfer ownership to your team — training the person who'll own the system to run it and teach others.
+What we leave behind is built for your champion to carry it forward.
 There should be no surprises left by the time we get here.
 - Goal: Your team confidently owning the solution.
 - What you get: A packaged system, ready to run — owned by you.